Pepsi Battle of the Bands: Reception

 However, the second season has been criticized by some as well.
 Pakistani music, fashion critic and Season 1 judge Fifi Haroon on her Twitter called it "bland, listless".
 Speaking to Gulf News journalist Usman Ghafoor, Pakistani culture critic Nadeem Farooq Paracha said, "Pepsi is 10 years too late.
 When the last season went on air, the reality was quite different; we still had underground and mainstream music happening at the time.
 From mid-2000s on, the bands started to whittle away for all sorts of reasons — political, social, and security.
 Besides, today, we are talking about a different generation — not even the millennials but generation Z, the kids who were born in early 2000s or late 1990s.
 The dynamics of understanding and listening to music have changed all around the world.
 No one listens to albums or CDs now; they listen to singles and stream videos.
 BOTB, in my opinion, has failed to capture the imagination of this new generation."

 Some critics even compared the show with Coke Studio though the comparison has been rejected by those involved with the show.
 Pakistani actor Shaan Shahid criticized the format of the show and said on his Facebook that Pepsi should stick to critic as Coke Studio owns the music scene.
 His comments received a lot of criticism.

 The decision to not include some bands in the top eight particularly the band Khamaaj was criticized.

 Season 3

 Season 3 started in 2018 and Xarb and Bayaan fought for the title with the latter going to clinch the title.
+Ali Zafar had been hired to co-judge alongside Meesha Shafi and Fawad Khan, replacing Atif Aslam from the previous season.
+However, due to the Ali Zafar vs. Meesha Shafi case, Zafar had to step down before the recording could start.
+After a few days, Strings members Bilal Maqsood and Faisal Kapadia replaced him.
+(Note: Claims and pieces of information are extracted from Dawn, The Nation, and The News.)